 Congregation We welcome you to Saint Mary’s.
 What you have to give we gladly receive.
 What you need from us we gladly offer.
 We will be here to celebrate your joys and comfort your sorrows.
 Join us in our work and in our study, as we sing and pray our way through the seasons and cycles of this Christian life.
 Together let us pattern our lives after Christ, walking in his ways of compassion and justice, and inviting all people to God’s holy table.

 New Members We accept your welcome and are happy to join with you in this ministry.

 Celebrant May God’s grace surround and keep us all.

 Once someone becomes a member, some things that happen:

 - invitation to participate in a coffee hour team.
 There are 8 teams, who are responsible for 1 Sunday every couple of months, which involve providing treats and making sure everyone feels welcome

 - added to a Pod – which are 10 randomly assigned small groups throughout the congregation.
 The leader of each ‘Pod’ (like peas in a pod, get it?) keeps the group connected in celebrating life joys and sharing its challenges.

 - invited to turn in a financial commitment.
 We strive for 100% participation, the amount of commitment is private, but the hope is that everyone can contribute something to our financial health and capacity for ministry

-Currently St. Mary’s has just shy of 300 members representing about 170 households.
+Currently St. Mary’s has a little over 400 members representing about 170 households.